 Even more, Singles' Day is just that: a celebration of singledom, rather than a celebration of the friends propping you up between relationships.
 Rather than buying presents for your friends on Galentine's Day, you would likely purchase a treat for yourself on Singles' Day.

 So is Singles’ Day something European shoppers could come to love?

-Whether you like Emma Watson, would describe yourself as self-partnered, or like Gwyneth Paltrow have recently consciously uncoupled, you can already snap up a Singles’ Day deal in a number of online retailers.
+Whether you like Emma Watson, would describe yourself as self-partnered, or like Gwyneth Paltrow, consciously uncoupled, Singles’ Day for some means snapping up a deal at a number of online retailers.

-Coming hot on the heels of shops’ fire sale of Halloween and Bonfire Night goodies, preparation for Black Friday is well underway by the second week of November, while Christmas songs have most likely been playing on speakers for a few days now.
+Coming hot on the heels of shops’ fire sale of Halloween and Bonfire Night goodies, preparation for Black Friday is well underway by the second week of November, despite Christmas songs often already playing on speakers.
 Singles’ Day comes at an already jam-packed time of year for retailers.

-And despite complaints around the commercialisation of Christmas, anti-fast fashion activism group Fashion Revolution railed at the suggestion another shopping bonanza could replace the start of the Christmas shopping season.
+Despite complaints around the commercialisation of celebrations, anti-fast fashion activism group Fashion Revolution railed at the suggestion another shopping bonanza could replace the start of the Christmas shopping season.